JackEdTaylor/LexOPS/README.md

 #### b) Cloning the Repository

-Just clone this GitHub repository, set the working directory to the directory containing the `ui.r` and `server.r` scripts, then in R, run:
+Just [clone this GitHub repository](https://help.github.com/en/articles/cloning-a-repository), [set the working directory](http://rfunction.com/archives/1001) to the directory containing the `ui.r` and `server.r` scripts, then in R, run:

 ```
 install.packages("shiny")
 shiny::runApp()
 ```

-Similarly, this may automatically update dependencies.

 ### 2. Run on the LexOPS Server

-The easiest way to run the app if you can't do any of the above is to run LexOPS as a web app (hosted on a dedicated server).
+If you can't do any of the above, the easiest way to run LexOPS is as a web app (hosted on a dedicated server).
 This will probably be much slower than running LexOPS on your own computer, but also means you won't have to install anything.
 LexOPS is available online at:

 [http://lexops.co.uk/run](http://lexops.co.uk/run)